Lazy Luddite Log

 I exit the Bookshop Co-Op, having purchased some correction tape for my electronic typewriter (I have essays due this week).
 I walk past the cork-and-hessian FOME noticeboard, glancing at it for any updates, then pass through the doorway of the West End Caf and take a seat in its south-western corner.
 My friends are there and some of them are arguing over a topic that is familiar to me.
 I decide I have time to get a chocolate ice-cream cola spider from the ice cream bar in the West End Caf, a weekly luxury with my current cash flow.
 I return and the argument is still on.

-is a safe space for men, made even safer because we have used our masculine wiles and disguised it as the video games room.
+is a safe space for men, made even safer because we have used our masculine wiles and disguised it as a nominally all-genders games arcade.
 My frivolity may arise from the fact that I had my first proper kiss in the Biology Garden a day before.

 That anecdote is fictitious but very much based on the kind of experiences I had at Monash University in the 90s.
 Somebody (a current Monash Uni undergraduate) recently discovered I had been in and around Clayton Campus for a long time and quizzed me on how Monash has changed over the last two decades.
 One thing I should do more of is turn the subject matter of face-to-face conversations into blogging.
 In some ways it is difficult for me as I have been in regular contact with Clayton Campus since I graduated.
 Those who are gone for a long time and then come back notice the changes more starkly.
 I have to think back over the many tiny changes and try to discern the overall themes of change.